assafna/performance-tests/ResNet-50/PyTorch/README.md

     ```

     `<path to pytorch code>`  is the directory in which the `main.py` file is placed.

-3. By default it will run for 8 nodes where each have 8 GPUs.
-Edit `slurm_multi_gpu.sub` as needed.

 4. Submit a job for training: